robjhyndman/M4metalearning/README.md

     my_forect_method <- fuction(x, h) { ... }

-With x being a `ts` object to forecast and `h` the amount of future moments to forecast. **The output of these functions must be a numeric vector of length `h` containing the forecasts of the method.** The input format is kept for simplicity, any parameters used by the methods must be set internally in these functions.
+With x being a `ts` object to forecast and `h` the amount of future moments to forecast. **The output of these functions must be a numeric vector of length `h` containing the forecasts of the method.** This input format is used for simplicity, any parameters used by the methods must be set internally in these functions.

 In this package, some forecasting functions with this format are provided, which are wraps of methods in the `forecast` package.